MattiaPujatti/complex-valued-deep-learning-for-condition-monitoring/README.md

 ### Important Clarification

-Unfortunately, Bonfiglioli S.P.A. didn't allow us to make public the results obtained using their data, and so we had to censor a few important sections in this thesis.
-For those parts, you can only trust our words.
+Unfortunately, some of the results and datasets we have used are covered by confidentiality restrictions related to industrial projects, and so they had to be omitted.
+For this reasons, some important sections in this thesis have been censored: for those parts, you can only trust our words.

 ### Acknowledgement